ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <a name="types"></a>
 #### Types of random effects

-Before we go any further let's review the syntax above and chat about crossed and nested random effects.
+Before we go any further, let's review the syntax above and chat about crossed and nested random effects.
 It's useful to get those clear in your head.

 **Reminder**: a factor is just any categorical independent variable.

-Above we used `(1|mountainRange)` to fit our random effect - whatever is on the right side of `|` operator is a factor and referred to as a "grouping factor" for the term
+Above, we used `(1|mountainRange)` to fit our random effect.
+Whatever is on the right side of `|` operator is a factor and referred to as a "grouping factor" for the term.

 **Random effects (factors) can be crossed or nested** - it depends on the relationship between the variables.
 Let's have a look.